Full-time: One year

 Ultimately, the course aims to produce postgraduates capable of making a significant contribution within the regenerative medicine sector at large.
 Graduates will be well placed to secure jobs in academic research, however the transferable skills developed during the course will be highly considered within the commercial and biotechnology industry, legal science and science communication.
 Additionally, the course prepares students for further higher studies, such as PhD, PgCAP and PgCHEP levels of study.

+Students on the full time route will attend two days per week, with part time route will attend one day a week.
 Students will have access to an extremely well equipped laboratory space and from the expertise of a group of academics actively involved in a variety of research projects and scholarly activities, also in partnership with reputable national and international Universities, research Centres, Industries and Charities.

 The study programme presents a good balance between translational and biotechnological components and basic research questions within the Regenerative Medicine field.